dondifer/react-ecommerce/README.md

 # React ecommerce

-In this project we wil use React and React context to build a simple news SPA web page linked with an api created by moingoDB in our local.
+In this project we wil use React and React context to build a simple news SPA web page linked with an api created by mongoDB in our local.

 ## How to start